-This type is less common but more urgent.
+Angle-closure glaucoma is less common but more urgent.
 It occurs when the drainage angle in the eye suddenly becomes blocked.
-This causes a rapid buildup of pressure and can result in severe pain, nausea, blurred vision, and halos around lights.
-It is a medical emergency and requires immediate treatment to prevent permanent vision loss.
+This can cause a rapid rise in eye pressure, accompanied by symptoms such as severe eye pain, headache, nausea, blurred vision, and halos around lights.
+Angle-closure glaucoma is a medical emergency.
+It needs immediate treatment to prevent permanent vision loss.

 -